Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 - Discuss with a Travel Clinics of America physician if you should take medication to prevent and treat AS.

 Scuba divers face risks of serious complications including decompression sickness (“the bends”) and air embolism.
 Diving abroad may be more hazardous as the available medical care may not meet U.S. standards.

 - Follow established diving principles to avoid serious illnesses, which can be fatal.

-- Avoid high altitude activities for 24 hours after diving, including air travel and mountain climbing, in order to decrease the risk of decompression illness.
+- Avoid high altitude activities for 24 hours after diving, including air travel and mountain climbing, to decrease the risk of decompression illness.

 - Dive only with a reputable diving outfit.

-- If the equipment or training seems shaky, then dive elsewhere.
+- If the equipment or training seems untrustworthy, then dive elsewhere.